kemiallinen/TheDogArchivist/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.

 ---
+## 🧠 Acknowledgments
+This project wouldn't have been possible without the invaluable support of **ChatGPT**, the tireless co-author and debugging assistant.
+Together, we debugged errors, implemented new features, and made The Dog Archivist smarter, faster, and more robust. 🎉

+If you have any questions or feedback, feel free to reach out!

+---
 ## 📜 License
 This project is licensed under the MIT License.
 See LICENSE for more details.